Regulatory Disclosures

 An outline of Allianz’s approach towards environmental risk management can be found in the website at the following link:

-At the Group level, Allianz publishes an annual sustainability report.
-The Allianz Group Sustainability Report 2021 can be downloaded at: https://www.allianz.com/en/sustainability.html
+At the Group level, Allianz publishes an annual sustainability report (SR23).
+The Allianz Group’s latest Sustainability Report can be downloaded at:

 This report is part of the Allianz Group commitment to provide transparency on climate change, and is structured based on the recommendations by the G20 Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD).